suarezvictor/litex_imgui_usb_demo/README.md

 *NOTE: update the USB device to match your OS.
 The LiteX generated bitstream may need to be reloaded*

 ## Integrated dependencies
-Software that integrates the demo, related repos (with detailed commit history), and where sources are expected (assumes . = $REPOS_ROOT/LiteUSB/src)
+Software that integrates the demo, related repos (with detailed commit history), and where sources are expected (assumes . = $REPOS_ROOT/LiteUSB/)
-<br>*NOTE: some of these project sources were modified as this project requires*
+<br>*NOTE: some of these project sources were modified to suit this requirements*

 ESP32 USB host:
 https://github.com/suarezvictor/ESP32-USB-Soft-Host/tree/main/src → ./Libs/usbhost